 Find style variations thin on the ground?
-We challenge preconceptions here, combining styles, adding new flares to old ideas, and messing with the status quo.
+We challenge preconceptions here, combining elements, adding new flares to old ideas, and messing with the status quo.

-Haircuts flare to the max, others curl in ways we've never considered before.
-Try parting in a different direction.
-Some styles are quirky, all are original.
+Aspects flare to the max, others curl in unconsidered ways.
+Try parting in a alternating directions.
+Some ideas are quirky, all are original.
 Comparing the galleries, this one has cuts that'll take most preparation time.
 Don't mind getting out of bed extra early to work on the coolest haircut?
-Get lost and immersed here, your style sense won't regret it.
+Get engrossed and immersed here.

 Bonus Video Slideshow.
 40 Celebrities wearing Short Curls.